- More than half of the U.S. workforce feels stressed while at work.

 Stressed about work?
 You're in the majority: New research finds that more than half of employees are stressed at work on a day-to-day basis.

-The study, from the staffing firm Accountemps, revealed that 60 percent of U.S. workers say their work-related stress levels have increased over the last five years.
+The 2017 study produced numbers that still apply today, from the staffing firm Accountemps, revealed that 60% of U.S. workers said their work-related stress levels increased.
 Younger workers are feeling the most pressure.
-The research found that 64 percent of employees between the ages of 18 and 34 said they feel job-related stress, compared to just 59 percent of workers 35 to 54 years old and only 35 percent of professionals over the age of 55.
+The research found that 64% of employees between the ages of 18 and 34 said they feel job-related stress, compared to just 59% of workers 35 to 54 years old and only 35% of professionals over the age of 55.

 Large workloads, pressure-filled deadlines, unrealistic expectations from bosses and the pressure of trying to attain a healthy work-life balance are the main causes of stress for employees, the study found.
 [See Related Story: 3 Steps to Eliminate Workplace Stress]